subterfugium/transmisison-enable-alternative-speeds-if-plex-stream-running/README.md

 transmisison-enable-alternative-speeds-if-plex-stream-running
 =============================================================

 Enable transmission alternative speed if Plex stream is running.
+Script uses transmission-remote tool to control transmission (in this case enable alternative speeds and disable alternative speeds).

  Run this in crontab every minute